sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 * `node.parents: Tuple[SymbolicData, ...]`
 * `node.children: Tuple[SymbolicData, ...]`

-It's impossible to modify parents after `SymbolicData` is created, but new children can always be added by applying new operations.
+It's impossible to modify parents after Symbolic Data is created, but new children can always be added by applying new operations.
-Every operation on `SymbolicData` creates at least one new child.
+Every operation on Symbolic Data creates at least one new child.
 If your `torch.nn.Module` has more than one output, more children will be created.
 Usually modules have just one output: